SAGE: Sequence-level Adaptive Gradient Evolution for Generative Recommendation: Experiments

-The base model is Qwen3-8B.
-We set the slate length $L=6$.
-The SFT stage is trained for 1 epochs.
-In the RLHF stage, we use a learning rate of $5e-6$ with the AdamW optimizer.
-For SAGE specific hyperparameters, based on validation set tuning, we set the Positive Boost Factor $\epsilon_{boost}=0.3$, the Diversity Temperature $\beta=0.5$.
+\textbf{Training recipe.} We use a two-stage pipeline (SFT then RLHF) as described in Section~\ref{sec:Method}.
+The SFT stage is trained for 1 epoch.
+In the RLHF stage, we use AdamW with a learning rate of $5e-6$.
+For SAGE hyperparameters, based on validation tuning, we set the Positive Boost Factor $\epsilon_{boost}=0.3$ and Diversity Temperature $\beta=0.5$.

+\textbf{RecIF-Bench specific settings.} For TextRec, items are represented purely by \textbf{native-text} (title/tags/category keywords) without introducing a separate item-token vocabulary.
+For interactive and conditional recommendation, $L=10$, and we generate candidates using nucleus sampling with temperature 0.9.
+For OneRec-GRPO, OneRec-GBPO and OneRec-SAGE, we use the public checkpoints and evaluation settings in OpenOneRec ~\cite{zhou2025openonerec}.
+For task-specific sequential baselines and TIGER, we reuse the reported benchmark numbers under the same protocol.